 According to the Centers for Disease Control and Prevention (CDC), adults should get at least 7 to 9 hours of sleep every night.
 But what happens if your body isn’t getting the rest it needs?

 The CDC estimates 1 in 3 adults are getting less than 7 hours of rest each night.
-Meaning, approximately 30% of our population is sleep deprived.
-While postponing sleep may leave time for other tasks, there are severe risks of skipping out on shut-eye altogether.
+This means approximately 30% of our population is sleep deprived.
+When you don't sleep, it can effect your cognitive performance -- your reaction time, judgment, mood, and decision making.
+While postponing sleep may leave time for other tasks, there are severe risks of not sleeping enough in a day.

 Here at Fatigue Science — our purpose is to enable high performance, safe and healthy waking hours through the world’s leading fatigue management system Readi.
-With that in mind, in this article, we discuss what sleep deprivation is, how it causes cognitive fatigue and affects your wellbeing, and finally — what you can expect after 24 sleepless hours.
+With that in mind, in this article, we discuss what sleep deprivation is, how it causes cognitive fatigue and affects your wellbeing, and finally — what happens if you don't sleep enough or what happens if you don't sleep for 24 hours.
 Let’s dive in.

 What is Sleep Deprivation?

-As the name implies, sleep deprivation occurs when you’re not getting the sleep you need.
-Habitually getting less than 7 to 9 hours of rest each night can result in chronic sleep deprivation, resulting in worker fatigue.
+Sleep deprivation occurs when you’re not getting enough sleep.
+Habitually getting less than 7 to 9 hours of sleep each night can result in chronic sleep deprivation, resulting in worker fatigue.

 Some heavy industry operators or shift workers are all too familiar with the practice of pushing off sleep to get more done.
-And while that may seem like a good idea at the moment, nobody can go without sleep — even if you’d like to think you can.
+And while that may seem like a good idea at the moment, nobody can go without sleep— even if you’d like to think you can stay awake for 24 hours, 3 day so a week straight.

-If you’re lacking sleep, the unpleasant side effects of sleep deprivation will catch up to you at some point.
+If you’re not getting enough sleep, here's what happens: the unpleasant side effects of sleep deprivation will catch up to you at some point.
 However, sleep deprivation impacts everybody in different ways.
 Some of the more common short-term symptoms include:

 What Long-Term Risks Come with Sleep Deprivation?

-Everybody knows that just one night of inadequate sleep can leave you feeling tired and cranky the next day.
-However, not everybody understands the fatigue risks of regularly going without rest.
+Everybody knows that just 1 day without proper sleep can leave you feeling tired and cranky the next day.
+But what happens if you don't sleep the recommended number of hours for several days or weeks in a row?
+Not everybody understands the significant fatigue risks of regularly going without enough sleep.

 Cognitive Fatigue and Diminished Productivity and Safety

 Not getting enough sleep undermines all other efforts to be productive and safe during your shift.
-Whether you are operating haul trucks and shovels at a mine site or work in 24/7 operations , skipping sleep to prepare leaves you no better off than if you were to get some sleep instead.
+Whether you are operating haul trucks and shovels at a mine site or driving a transport truck, it can cause a safety risk if you don't sleep before your shift.
+Staying up all day then heading to a night shift can put you, your coworkers, and others at risk.

 You’re almost always better choosing sleep because your brain at rest consolidates memories, stores new information, improves your attention span, refreshes your energy levels, and readies you to tackle complex tasks.